Introduction

 The most important aspect in the building of a strong food safety culture is effective training programs.
 Training programs can be of various nature but should include all levels of employees.

-In 2016, Campden BRI released a global survey on food safety training.
+In 2016, Campden BRI released a survey on .
 [1] Results revealed interesting insights (see Figure 2):

 • of food safety was the 1st goal of 80% of the surveyed.